jockee/lang/lang.md

 # MID

-  - http request - slime by using haskell package?
-    - some sort of struct?
-  - monoid, empty, concat?
+  - monoid for use with `join` for instance
+  - function composition
+    - pipes (maybe only for pipes?)
+    - pipe always constructs new lambda?
   - string split
-  - function from implementation overrides trait function
+  - function from implementation overrides trait function (efficient `length` for strings, for instance)

   ## USABILITY
   - TODO: sockets